 As we discussed before, when you have a large data set and limited space to show them, you need to use some extra tricks.
 Clustering is one of them and it is highly effective in case you combine it with aggeration.

 To clarify this option, maps are one of the most common tools as we use them in our daily lives.
-Sometimes, considering data amount within a small are may cause complexity problems on maps.
+Sometimes, considering data amount within a small area may cause complexity problems on maps.
 In this case, you should use clustering visuals instead of drawing all the pins in a specific zone.
 Aggregation is is your friend here.
 Simply, you can group and count items in a specific distance and show their count with a single pin.
 Do not forget to add interactivity to those pins, so that users can click them and zoom in to that area.
 Once you zoom in to that location, you can show real pins because you have a bigger viewport as a result of zooming action.
 See the below image as a clustering sample where blue circles are cluster pins.

 5. Use Interactive Charts (drill down, zoom, filter)

-Any type of data visualization is always connected to the charts or graphs.
+Any type of data visualization is always connected to charts or graphs.
 In terms of interactivity, they provide all the features we need for visualization and interactivity.
-Some chart libraries provide more than rendering the visual.
+Some chart libraries provide more than render the visual.
 For example, if you are using Highcharts, you will have extra features such as drill-down and zoom.

 The drill-down is useful if you need to show extra insights.
 Basically, it renders a new chart with respect to the trigger point.
 For example, this Highcharts sample is a column chart that lists browser shares in the market, and once you click one of the columns, you can see the distribution regarding the version of the selected browser.